hclbaur/sda-core/docs/SPECIFICATION.md

 	empty "" {}

 By convention, and for the sake of readbility, we shall omit the implied empty value for nodes with complex content only.

 So, is `empty {}` a leaf node or a parent node?
 Obviously, it has no child nodes, so it must be a leaf node.
 On the other hand, one might argue it has an empty set of child nodes.
-Lacking a better term, we might call it a "vacant parent".
+Lacking a better term, we call this a "vacant parent".

 Recall that in SDA, all simple content is enclosed in double quotes, including the empty value.
 There is no equivalent of an explicit `nil` or `null` value, so for all practical purposes, empty nodes in SDA may be considered to have actual - yet empty - content.
-And as such they are relevant, e.g. parsers should not ignore them, and omitting a node is not the same as including an empty one.
+And as such they are relevant, e.g. parsers should not ignore them, so omitting a node is not the same as including an empty one.

 ## Unsupported features